Carefully examine the structural conditions of your walkway. In most cases, any damage you can see goes deeper than the surface.

 Step 3: Apply Patching Compound

-When applying the patch, make sure you cut deeply into the mixture with your trowel to remove any air pockets.
+When applying the patch, make sure you cut deeply into the mixture with your trowel to remove air pockets.

-Concrete can appear in many colors.
-There will almost always be differences in color between the existing concrete and the patch.
+Note that there will almost always be differences in color between the existing concrete and the patch.

 Step 4: Patch Large Concrete Cracks

-If the cracks in your walkway are larger than 1/4'' wide and 1/2'' deep), repair the crack in stages.
+If the cracks in your walkway are larger than 1/4'' wide and 1/2'' deep, repair the crack in stages.
 Depending on the concrete patching compound being used, it can take several applications.

 Use a putty knife or trowel to apply concrete patching compound, pressing it firmly in to the crack.
 After smoothing the patch with a trowel, let it set for a couple of hours.
 Then cover it with a sheet of plastic, weighing the plastic down at the edges with bricks or rocks.
-Keep the area covered for an entire week, making sure to give it a little water each day to keep it moist.
+Keep the area covered for a week, making sure to give it a little water each day to keep it moist.
 The patch will set during that time and be ready for resumed traffic.

 Step 5: Repair Crumbling Edges

 Cover the patch with plastic to slow down evaporation.
 This process, known as slow curing, prevents the patched edge from prematurely cracking.
 Dampen the surface a couple of times a day and recover with plastic for the next two to three days.
-When the patch has finally set for the time recommended by the manufacturer, remove the form.
+When the patch has set for the time recommended by the manufacturer, remove the form.